oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Expose Parameters from VM Level to Cluster Level

-On VM level we already have under the host the:
+On VM level we already have under the host side tab of the edit VM dialog the:

 *   Use custom migration downtime (e.g. how long the VM can be down in the last stage of migration)
 *   Use auto convergence from qemu (detect the lack of convergence and throttle down the guest)